stellar/stellar-protocol/drafts/draft-0002.md

 - **iOS**: [Implementing Custom URL Schemes](https://developer.apple.com/library/content/documentation/iPhone/Conceptual/iPhoneOSProgrammingGuide/Inter-AppCommunication/Inter-AppCommunication.html#//apple_ref/doc/uid/TP40007072-CH6-SW10) and [Simpler reference to implement custom URL Schemes on iOS](https://coderwall.com/p/mtjaeq/ios-custom-url-scheme)
 - **Android**: https://stackoverflow.com/a/4085365/1484710
 - **Web**: [Navigator.registerProtocolHandler()](https://developer.mozilla.org/en-US/docs/Web/API/Navigator/registerProtocolHandler)

-### Future operations
-By introducing a namespace to the URI in the form of the operation we are leaving the syntax for this URI Scheme open and flexible for future modification.

 ## Rationale
 The choice to go with this URI Scheme and syntax allows us to achieve some of the goals outlined above in the [Motivation section](#motivation).
 Here is a description of how this particular specification meets those needs: